USF-CS326-S23/USF-CS326-S23.github.io/assignments/project05.md

  cstart foo console1 -s 500000 /foo 1000000 sh
 ```

 In a full solution, this should start a new container called foo on console1.
 It has a memory limit of 500000 bytes and a disk limit of 1000000.
 It will start sh in the container.
 Note that /foo will be an isolated part of the file system, so any programs that you want to run in the container should be copied in the container directory before you start the container.
 If any the process in a container causes the collective limit of all the container processes to be reached, new memory allocations should fail or new disk block allocations should fail.
 The container processes should be name-space isolated.
-Processes in a container should not be able to kill processes in other containers and they should be able to see processes in other containers.
+Processes in a container should not be able to kill processes in other containers and they should not be able to see processes in other containers.
 Similarly, processes in a container can only access files and directories that are contained in the ```root_dir```.

 The ```user/cinfo.c``` command is like ps for containers: